 incentives in accessible formats.
 Examples include a thorough review of all known evidence of fiscal transparency impact and lessons of participation in the budget cycle.

 GIFT facilitates the use of technology for open and inclusive fiscal processes, for example by supporting countries launching fiscal portals and by developing an open fiscal data package for easy publication, visualization and analysis of budget data, and citizen engagement.

-For information on how to engage with GIFT, the Lead Stewards and/or the GIFT streams of work, please contact GIFT’s Network Director, Juan Pablo Guerrero (email@example.com) or write to firstname.lastname@example.org) or write to email@example.com
+For information on how to engage with GIFT, the Lead Stewards and/or the GIFT streams of work, please contact us, Juan Pablo Guerrero (email@example.com), Lorena Rivero del Paso (firstname.lastname@example.org) or write to email@example.com

 How does GIFT work?